 Every semester, a 2-credit course titled "Current Topics in Evolutionary Studies" (EVOS 451/ BIOL 680S) is based on the seminar series.
 Every week, students read scholarly articles and write a commentary to prepare for the seminar and discussion.
 This course is frequently rated among the students' best intellectual experiences at Binghamton.

 EvoS Seminars are held on Mondays from 5:15 pm - 6:15 pm throughout the semester when classes are in session.
-The seminars are held in Academic A - Room G008 and are open to the campus and local community.
+The seminars are held in LH 14 (Lecture Hall) and are open to the campus and local community.